the-turing-way/the-turing-way/reproducible_environments.md

 sudo docker run -i -t --mount source=volume_name,target=/target_dirctory image_name
 ```

 Hopefully you will give your volume a more descriptive name than volume_name.
 A "target" directory is required, only work within this directory in the container which will be saved in the volume.
-Once you're done close the container as normal.
-When you come pack to the project and want to continue your work use the exact same command as above, it will load the work contained in volume_name into the new container, and save any new work there too.
+Once the researcher is done they can close the container as normal.
+When they come back to the project and want to continue their work they just need to use the exact same command as above, and it will load the work contained in volume_name into the new container.
+It will save any new work there too.

  Volume related commands:

+<<<<<<< HEAD
 <<<<<<< HEAD
 <<<<<<< HEAD
 ### Writing Dockerfiles